urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Standard**

-Fortran 95 and later, for a complex argument Fortran 2008 or later
+Fortran 95 , for a complex argument Fortran 2008

 ### **See Also**